frontend112/rec-task-2025/notes.md

 <!-- (1046 - 338*3) / 2 = 16-->

-(problem with calculating other exact paddings, maybe with figma pro would be easier)

 price in 53,31 zł x 60 rat is not correctly rounded to full price ? let's assume it is ok

 padding inside buttons: